Total Conversion: Ys III vs. Ys: The Oath in Felghana

 Here's the first screen of the quarry.
 Ys III is very difficult, and even the slightest prolonged run-in with a bee will kill you.
 OiF is a bit kinder.

 This vertically oriented waterfall room always looked really cool in the original version.
 The construction is practicalaly identical in OiF.
 The main difference is the storeroom, which used to be in the upper right corner, is now in the lower left.
 You can't reach the upper parts of this room until you get the double jump.

 One of the coolest parts in Ys III is when the boss theme begins playing in the room directly preceding the battle, letting you know that you'd better get your crap in gear and save your game before heading through the door for the confrontation.
 In OiF, it's usually just quiet, and the music doesn't kick in until the fight starts.
 Anyway, the first boss, Dularn, is an interesting character.
-In Ys III, he's just one of many boss characters, differentiated maybe because he has a line or two of dialogue.
-In OiF, he's actually a recurring antagonist.
-This is the first time you fight him, and he pops in and out throughout the game to taunt you and sick more foes on you.
+In Ys III, Dularn just one of many boss characters, differentiated maybe because he has a line or two of dialogue.
+In OiF, Dularn becomes a recurring antagonist.
+This is the first time you fight.
+In recurring playthroughs, the cloak comes off and Dularn is revealed to be female.

 Another vertically oriented cave.
 In Ys III there are no enemies, and the only challenge is climbing back up because the footing is slippery.